Joggyjagz7/mecash-api-docs/README.md

-# mecash-api-docs
+# meCash Cross-Border Payments API Documentation

+## Overview

-API docs for the meCash cross-border payments API.
-This repository provides detailed guidelines on integrating with the POST /api/v1/payments endpoint, including request structure, response formats, error handling, and example implementations.
+This repository contains the API documentation for the meCash cross-border payments system.
+It provides developers with detailed guidance on integrating with the `POST /api/v1/payments` endpoint, including request structure, response formats, error handling, and example implementations.
+Here's a developer-friendly `README.md` for your GitHub repository: